-Most often when you use the C preprocessor you will not have to invoke it explicitly: the C compiler will do so automatically.
+Most often when you use the C preprocessor you do not have to invoke it explicitly: the C compiler does so automatically.
 However, the preprocessor is sometimes useful on its own.
-All the options listed here are also acceptable to the C compiler and have the same meaning, except that the C compiler has different rules for specifying the output file.
+You can invoke the preprocessor either with the cpp command, or via gcc -E. In GCC, the preprocessor is actually integrated with the compiler rather than a separate program, and both of these commands invoke GCC and tell it to stop after the preprocessing phase.